pixelpeter/filament-language-tabs/README.md

 ...
 ```

-it will only be set as required for the languages configure as `required_locals`
+it will only be set as required for the languages configured in `required_locals`

 ```php
 // config/filament-language-tabs.php